-Training and Supervision of Instructional Support Staff

-A number of principles have been formulated to assist departments in the training and supervision of instructional support staff.
+Adjustments to provisional appointments can be made as final enrollment figures become available each term.
+If a student who has been offered a guaranteed position receives funding from another source or for other reasons declines the opportunity, that guaranteed position may be offered to another GSAS student after direct consultation with the Dean of GSAS.
+Training and Supervision of Instructional Support Staff A number of principles have been formulated to assist departments in the training and supervision of instructional support staff.
 Departments should develop regular procedures for screening and training instructional support staff as well as routine methods of supervising and monitoring their performance.
 Not only do such practices help to maintain good standards, but they also encourage graduate students, in particular, to improve their teaching skills.
 Student teaching should be a rewarding opportunity rather than an automatic step in graduate education.

-The Faculty Council has adopted the following guidelines for the training and preparation of first-time instructional support staff:

-- All departments and instructional programs must develop plans for preparing and orienting first-time instructional support staff in the pedagogical skills that will allow them to fulfill their teaching obligations.
+The Faculty Council has adopted the following guidelines for the training and preparation of first-time instructional support staff: - All departments and instructional programs must develop plans for preparing and orienting first-time instructional support staff in the pedagogical skills that will allow them to fulfill their teaching obligations.
 Orientation in issues of appropriate professional conduct (see page 15) should also be provided.
-These plans should be approved by the Office for Undergraduate Education.
-Plans should provide for practice teaching or other orientation in teaching methods at or before the start of employment of those without prior teaching experience and should provide for observation and appraisal of performance, at least for the first term of employment. - 2.
-Plans must include a mechanism for screening prospective international instructional support staff (more specifically, those for whom English is not the native language and who have not received a degree from an English-speaking institution) for competence in spoken English before they are approved to teach, and in the case of assistants who will be responsible for evaluating written work, screening for competence in written English as well.
-The Bok Center has developed a program for language screening and training. - Departments may choose to use that central program or to develop their own mechanisms. - Individual course heads remain responsible for the orientation, preparation, oversight, and evaluation of assistants in the execution of their specific course responsibilities.
+These plans should be approved by the Office of Academic Programs. - Plans should provide for practice teaching or other orientation in teaching methods at or before the start of employment of those without prior teaching experience and should provide for observation and appraisal of performance, at least for the first term of employment. - Plans must include a mechanism for screening prospective international instructional support staff (more specifically, those for whom English is not the native language and who have not received a degree from an English-speaking institution) for competence in spoken English before they are approved to teach, and in the case of assistants who will be responsible for evaluating written work, screening for competence in written English as well. - The Bok Center has developed a program for language screening and training.
+Departments may choose to use that central program or to develop their own mechanisms. - Individual course heads remain responsible for the orientation, preparation, oversight, and evaluation of assistants in the execution of their specific course responsibilities.
 Instructional support staff should be provided with structured teaching assignments.
 Generally, section teaching is more effective the more the instructor is involved.
 Regular, perhaps weekly, meetings with assistants to review course material, visits by the instructor to sections, and the teaching of a section by the instructor can be helpful.
 In certain departments, some or all of these forms of involvement are routinely expected.
 Departments may adjust the teaching credit given to Faculty members, if need be, to encourage their involvement in section teaching.
 An "instructional lunch fund" to contribute to weekly luncheon meetings with assistants is available from department administrators.
 The Derek Bok Center for Teaching and Learning encourages instructors and assistants to seek help in improving teaching quality (see page 61).